-Management and supervisory functions must intervene with a view to ensuring that there is a strong risk culture, and also that, in specific transactions, the risk arising from the transaction in question is being appropriately managed, within the parameters institutionally defined for the purpose.
+Management and supervisory functions must intervene with a view to ensuring that there is a strong risk culture, and also that, in specific transactions, the risk arising from the transaction in question is being appropriately managed, within the parameters institutionally set for the purpose.

 The external auditor intervenes as an additional line of defence, due to its chief function of auditing the accounts, including its role in the drafting of the internal control report.

-Banco de Portugal’s intervention does not release the institution from the responsibility of ensuring sound and prudent management and compliance with the prudential rules.
+The Bank’s intervention does not release the institution from the responsibility of ensuring sound and prudent management and compliance with the prudential rules.

-Banco de Portugal maintains regular contact with the institution’s internal control functions and external auditors.
+The Banco de Portugal maintains regular contact with the institution’s internal control functions and external auditors.
 Institutions and external auditors must cooperate with the supervisor in the exercise of its functions, and must provide full, clear, and timely information for the purpose.